 Unsurprisingly, diesel fuel moved even faster, climbing to roughly $4.81 per gallon, which matters because diesel powers the trucks and equipment that keep the entire supply system running.

 This sudden spike was heavily influenced by current global tensions.
 Roughly 20 percent of the world’s oil supply normally passes through the Strait of Hormuz.
-Whenever instability threatens that route, energy markets react quickly because even the possibility of disruption can tighten supply.
+Whenever instability threatens that route, energy markets react quickly.

 What Moves the Entire Supply Chain